 - At the Resurrection, you must wear a new coat;

-- At dawn on Easter Day, you must indeed wash your face with untainted water, placed it in a new cup, in which you put a red egg, a silver coin, and a blade of grass, symbols of health, prosperity, and luck;
+- At dawn on Easter Day, you must indeed wash your face with untainted water and place it in a new cup, in which you put a red egg, a silver coin, and a blade of grass, symbols of health, prosperity, and luck;

 - At the Easter table, eat an egg for the first time.
 It is also believed to bring health throughout the year;

-- On Easter morning, first look into a bowl of uncooked water.
+- On Easter morning, first look into a bowl of raw water.
 They say you’ll have good eyesight all year;

 What are traditional Easter foods?

-Holidays are generally loved by everyone.
+Everyone generally loves holidays.
 Primarily because they often bring days off.
-Depending on what is being celebrated, they also come with gifts sometimes, and often with entertainment, concerts, and shows of all kinds.
+Depending on what is being celebrated, they also come with gifts sometimes and often with entertainment, concerts, and shows of all kinds.
 And a day to be called a holiday should also be with specific goodies.
 That’s what it’s all about, food because the Easter feast is no exception.

 According to a top of the most prepared dishes, the traditional Easter foods are the following: